Who We Are

 Meeting the challenges of change

-The Center for Agricultural Business (CAB) offers resources, economic information and expertise in the areas of production agriculture and agribusiness.
+The Institute for Food and Agriculture (IFA) offers resources, economic information and expertise in the areas of production agriculture and agribusiness.
 Conferences, forums and seminars serve as key dissemination activities.
 Areas of emphasis include the following:

 - International trade and export marketing